The NCME Network

 A few words from the Co-founders

-Dr Harveen Chugh
+Professor Harveen Chugh

-Dr Harveen Chugh
+Professor Harveen Chugh

 We are delighted to have setup the NCME.
 It was born on a sunny day in May 2020 with the support of EEUK following an Enterprise Exchange event that we ran with them on mentoring and coaching services for student entrepreneurs.
 The sentiment to keep the conversation going was overwhelming and the NCME was a natural spinout from that event.
 We are excited to continue the discussion of key themes in coaching and mentoring for entrepreneurs and growing the network.